mastodon/documentation/content/en/admin/install.md

 rbenv global 3.2.2
 ```

-We’ll also need to install bundler:
+We’ll also need to install the bundler:

 ```bash
 gem install bundler --no-document